 8.2 Forwarding Phone Numbers.
 Some CIPL Offerings may involve the forwarding of calls or messages to phone numbers specified by Customer (“Forwarding Telephone Numbers”).
 Customer represents that all Forwarding Telephone Numbers are under Customer’s direct control, and Customer will not direct CIPL to forward calls or messages to any phone numbers not under Customer’s direct control.
-In addition, Customer acknowledges and agrees that CIPL will have the right to refuse to forward calls and messages to any telephone number in CIPL’s discretion, in which case Customer will need to provide a different telephone number to receive forwarded calls and messages.
+In addition, Customer acknowledges and agrees that CIPL will have the right to reasonably refuse to forward calls and messages to any telephone number, in which case Customer will need to provide a different telephone number to receive forwarded calls and messages.

 8.3 Compliance with Laws.
-Customer will at all times comply with all applicable laws and regulations in connection with its use of CIPL Offerings and the Customer’s supply of its product and services to its callers.
+Customer must at all times comply with all laws, regulations, standards and codes applicable in connection with its use of CIPL Offerings and the Customer’s supply of its product and services to its callers.
 Customer will not use any CIPL Offerings to engage in, or to encourage or assist others to engage in, any illegal or fraudulent activities.

 8.5 Other Prohibited Activities.
 Customer will not, and will have no right to:

 8.6 Indemnification.
-Customer will indemnify, defend, and hold harmless CIPL from and against all liabilities, damages, and costs (including settlement costs and reasonable attorneys’ fees) arising out of any breach by Customer of this Section 8 or any third-party claim relating to any of Customer’s products, services or businesses, provided that Customer’s liability under or in connection with this indemnity will be proportionately reduced to the extent CIPL’s breach of the Terms or other wrongful act or omission caused or contributed to CIPL’s liability, damages or costs.
+Customer will indemnify CIPL from and against all liabilities, damages, and costs (including settlement costs and reasonable legal fees) arising out of any breach by Customer of these Terms or any third-party claim relating to any of Customer’s products, services or businesses, provided that Customer’s liability under or in connection with this indemnity will be proportionately reduced to the extent CIPL’s breach of the Terms or other wrongful act or omission caused or contributed to CIPL’s liability, damages or costs.

 9. SERVICE SUSPENSION

 9.1 Insufficient Funds.
 CIPL may suspend the performance of any or all Selected Paid Services if any charge submitted by CIPL to Customer’s Credit Card as permitted under these Terms is declined or is initially accepted but subsequently reversed, or any amount payable by Customer under these Terms is not otherwise paid when due, after providing Customer with seven (7) days prior written notice to pay all outstanding amounts in full.

 9.2 Emergency Suspension.
-CIPL may suspend the performance of any or all Selected Paid Services and disable Customer’s access to Customer’s Account and any CIPL Offerings if CIPL has any reason to believe that (a) Customer has committed any breach of Section 8 or has engaged in any activity that could pose a serious threat or risk to CIPL or its employees (including attracting calls that are reasonably likely to cause undue or unreasonable stress for CIPL employees) or disrupt any CIPL Services, or (b) there has been any unauthorized access to Customer’s Account or unauthorized use of any CIPL Services in Customer’s name.
+CIPL may immediately suspend the performance of any or all Selected Paid Services and disable Customer’s access to Customer’s Account and any CIPL Offerings if CIPL has a reasonable belief that (a) Customer has committed any breach of Section 8 or has engaged in any activity that could pose a serious threat or risk to CIPL or its employees (including attracting calls that are reasonably likely to cause undue or unreasonable stress for CIPL employees) or disrupt any CIPL Offerings, or (b) there has been any unauthorised access to Customer’s Account or unauthorised use of any CIPL Services in Customer’s name.

 10. SERVICE TERMINATION